TANAYTAPANSHU/hackerrank-Js-Challenge/README.md

 If the element is even, multiply the element by 2 .
 If the element is odd, multiply the element by 3 .
 The function must then return the modified array.

+# Day-6 Bitwise Operators

+# Task
+ Bitwise '&' binary operation is there